Skip to main content

 • language: The application language.
 Must be set to python for Python applications.

-• database_url: A connection string to a Postgres database.
-This connection string is used by tools such as the DBOS CLI and DBOS debugger.
-It has the same format as (and should match) the connection string you pass to the DBOS constructor.
+• database_url: The connection string to your application database.
+This connection string is used by the DBOS CLI and debugger.
+It has the same format as the application_database_url you pass to the DBOS constructor.

 • start: The command(s) with which to start your app.
 Called from dbos start, which is used to start your app in DBOS Cloud.